 You'll finish at the Asulkan Cabin.
 If you plan far enough ahead, you can reserve some nights here.
 Contact the Alpine Club of Canada to make reservations.

 5. Mount Sir Donald

-** Editor's note - this trail was inaccessible as of 2019 so be sure to check with Park's Canada before venturing this way.
+** Editor's note - this trail was inaccessible as of summer 2021 so be sure to check with Park's Canada before venturing this way.
 The trail ends at the junction with the Perley Rock Trail **